 - All members of staff have a responsibility for maintaining awareness of buildings and grounds security and for reporting concerns that may come to light. - Appropriate checks will be undertaken in respect of visitors and volunteers coming into school as outlined within guidance.
 Visitors will be expected to sign in and out via the office visitors log and to display a visitors badge whilst on school site.
-Any individual who is not known or identifiable should be challenged for clarification and reassurance. - The school will not accept the behaviour of any individual (parent or other) that threatens school security or leads others (child or adult) to feel unsafe.
+Any individual who is not known or identifiable should be challenged for clarification and reassurance.

+• The school will not accept the behaviour of any individual (parent or other) that threatens school security or leads others (child or adult) to feel unsafe.
 Such behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to the school site.

-22. Monitoring and Review
+24. Monitoring and Review

-- All school staff will have access to a copy of this policy.
-The policy will also be available to parents/carers. - The policy will be reviewed annually.
+- All school staff (including temporary staff and volunteers) will have access to a copy of this policy.
+The policy will also be available to parents/carers. - The policy forms part of our school development plan and will be reviewed annually.

-23. Local Support
+25. Local Support

-- All members of staff in Quest School are made aware of local support available - Contact details for Area Safeguarding Adviser (Education Safeguarding Team)
+- All members of staff in Quest School are made aware of local support available. - Contact details for Area Safeguarding Advisor (Education Safeguarding Service) - www.kelsi.org.uk/support-for-children-and-young- people/child-protectionand-safeguarding/safeguarding-contacts

+It is recommended that schools include up-to-date and specific contact details for the Area Safeguarding Advisor and admin staff.

-www.kelsi.org.uk/support-for-children-and-young-people/child-protection-and-safeguarding/safeguarding-contacts - Contact details for Online Safety in the Education Safeguarding Team - Rebecca Avery, Education Safeguarding Adviser (Online Protection): - Ashley Assiter, e-Safety Development Officer - 03000 415797 esafetyofficer@kent.gov.uk (non-urgent issues only)
+- Contact details for Online Safety in the Education Safeguarding Service

+- Rebecca Avery, Education Safeguarding Advisor (Online Protection):

+- Ashley Assiter, Online Safety Development Officer

+- 03000 415797

+- esafetyofficer@kent.gov.uk (non-urgent issues only)

-• Contact details for the LADO
+- Contact details for the LADO

-- Telephone: 03000 410888 - Email: kentchildrenslado@kent.gov.uk
+- Telephone: 03000 410888

+- Email: kentchildrenslado@kent.gov.uk

-• Childrens Social Work Services
+- Childrens Social Work Services

-- Central Duty Team: 03000 411111 - Out of Hours Number: 03000 419191
+- Front door: 03000 411111

+- Out of Hours Number: 03000 419191

-• Kent Police
+- Kent Police

-101 (or 999 if there is an immediate risk of harm)
+- 101 (or 999 if there is an immediate risk of harm)

-• Kent Safeguarding Children Board (KSCB)
+- Kent Safeguarding Children Multi-agency Partnership (KSCMP)

+- kscmp@kent.gov.uk

-- kscb@kent.gov.uk - 03000 421126
+- 03000 421126

-24. National Support
+26. National Support